 - To draw conclusions and recommendations to inform future public policy and planning responses.

-The research will be conducted at two case study locations in Maryland.
-The research will provide policy and practice recommendations to support the role of local government and other actors in place-shaping, place-making and promoting resilient places in a post-COVID world.
+The main research was conducted at two case study locations: North Beach in Calvert County and Middletown in Frederick County.
+The case study report provides policy and practice recommendations to support the role of local government and other actors in place-shaping, place-making and promoting resilient places in a post-COVID world.

 The research is a part of a project for the International Centre for Local and Regional Development (ICLRD), an initiative of Maynooth University, The University of Ulster, and the University of Maryland.
 Data will also be collected in the Republic of Ireland and Northern Ireland.
 Click here to view the ICLRD InPlace project page.